 If you are selling a home in Oregon, you need to be aware of the relevant legal requirements.
 Knowing what to expect and following proper procedures will help your sale proceed smoothly.
-It may also help avoid any potential liability to the buyer following the sale.
+It might also help avoid any potential liability to a disgruntled buyer following the sale.

-In Oregon, the statute of frauds applies to the sale of real property.
-The “statute of frauds” is a legal doctrine that requires certain contracts to be in writing.
-So, any agreement to sell your home must be made in writing and signed by all parties.
-Even if you negotiate new terms with the buyer, the amendments must also be in writing and signed by all parties to be enforceable.
+In Oregon, something called "the statute of frauds" applies to the sale of real property.
+This a legal doctrine requiring certain contracts to be in writing.
+So, any agreement to sell your home must be made in writing and be signed by all parties.
+Even if you negotiate new terms with the buyer, the amendments must also be in writing and signed by all parties in order to be enforceable.

-In Oregon, an agreement to sell a home often comes on a form titled “Residential Real Estate Sale Agreement.”
-That said, the sale agreement can come in many different forms and have a different title.
-The sale agreement includes the terms and conditions to the home sale.
-Terms included in the sale agreement often include, but are not limited to:
+In Oregon, an agreement to sell a home often comes on a form titled "Residential Real Estate Sale Agreement."
+That said, the sale agreement can take many different forms and have a different title.

-If you are selling residential property in Oregon, upon receipt of a written offer from a buyer, you must provide them a “property disclosure statement.”
-The property disclosure statement must be presented to the buyer in theform set forth by the Oregon legislature.
+If you are selling residential property in Oregon, upon receipt of a written offer from a buyer, you must provide them a "property disclosure statement."
+The property disclosure statement must be presented to the buyer in the form and using the language set forth by the Oregon legislature.

 In the property disclosure statement, you will be required to answer specific questions regarding the condition of your property.
 The questions relate to:

-Your real estate agent, if you have one, will provide you a copy of the required disclosure form.
-Typically, you fill the form out once and your agent will then provide a copy to any person who makes an offer on your property.
+Your real estate agent, if you have one, will provide you with a copy of the required disclosure form.
+Typically, you fill the form out once and your agent then provides a copy to any person who makes an offer on your property.

-Although there is no law that requires a preliminary title report be prepared or that a seller pay for title insurance, if the buyer is financing the purchase of your Oregon home, the mortgage lender will demand that the buyer have title insurance.
-As a result, you will need to be familiar with the terms “preliminary title report” and “title insurance.”
+Although no law requires a preliminary title report to be prepared or that the home seller pay for title insurance, if the buyer is financing the purchase of your Oregon home, the mortgage lender will demand that the buyer have title insurance.
+As a result, you will need to be familiar with the terms "preliminary title report" and "title insurance."

 "Title insurance" is an agreement to insure against damage or loss arising from a defect in title to real property.
 In Oregon, it customary for the seller to buy a standard title insurance policy.
 This is negotiable, especially if the buyer wants extended coverage.